-Keep in mind also that, while the PS4 includes a headset (Xbox One S is lacking in this category), it should be considered the bare minimum, as the sound quality isn’t quite up to par with some of the great headsets that we’re going to cover in this guide.
+Keep in mind also that, while the PS4 includes a headset (Xbox One S is lacking in this category), it should be considered the bare minimum, as the sound quality isn’t quite up to par with the headsets we'll cover in this guide.
 And, if you’re prepared to pay a little extra, there are some great choices here with features like wireless operation and noise cancellation.

 Best gaming headset: what to look for